Unit 3 · Part 1 — Prime Equations & Prime Structure 0%

 Tonight: print AIMO 2013 Q4 and 2002 Q3 from past paper/ and re-solve them with pencil and paper.
 Aim for under 5 minutes each.
 The brain consolidates better when you re-derive on paper.

-📅 This Sunday: Open Week3-Sunday-Mock-Test.html — it shuffles all Week 3 AIMO problems (this lesson plus the rest of the week's topics) into a single timed mock, so you practise integration and pacing under exam conditions.
+📅 Practice test: Open Mock-Test.html — it shuffles all Unit 3 AIMO problems (this lesson plus the rest of the unit's topics) into a single timed mock, so you practise integration and pacing under exam conditions.

 💡 Stuck?
 Open this for guiding questions (no spoilers)